AkashShahriar55/All-You-Need-In-Android/README.md

 > Too complex : Modularizing a project may not be necessary if the codebase is small and not expected to grow significantly

-## Gradle Convention Plugins
+---

-Before diving into a powerful tool Gradle Convention Plugins, we will understand what is Gradle and how it works .
+> Before diving into a powerful tool Gradle Convention Plugins, we will understand what is Gradle and how it works .
+---

-### Gradle
+## Gradle

 Gradle is a build tool that we use for Android development to automate the process of building and publishing apps.
 An advantage of using Gradle is that it can run independently of Android Studio.
 You do not need Android Studio at all to generate APKs.